Christmas in the Chapel

 In 2015, Ms. Davis released her live solo debut album, City Called Heaven: An Evening of Songs and Spirituals, and in 2016, she became Founder, Artistic Director, and conductor of the 50-member Tyndale Community Choir, uniting Christian singers throughout the GTA.
 Dr. Davis has been vocal director of several theatre productions throughout North America and continues to receive numerous invitations to give vocal clinics, masterclasses, and lectures at national and international conferences.

-Dedicated to the ministry of the Gospel through music, as a worship leader she continues to craft worship services that speak to multiethnic, multigenerational congregations
+Dedicated to the ministry of the Gospel through music, as a worship leader she continues to craft worship services that speak to multiethnic, multigenerational congregations.

 Dr. Joy Lee

-She is a Lecturer of Music and Worship Arts at Tyndale University and is dedicated to educating a new generation of musicians.
+She is a Lecturer of Music and Worship Arts at Tyndale University and is dedicated to educating the next generation of musicians.
 She is a winner of the prestigious 2017 Eckhardt-Gramatté National Music Competition (2nd) and 2018 Gwendolyn Williams Koldofsky Prize for her collaborative work.
-In April 2023, she gave her debut performance at the Carnegie Hall (NYC) as part of the Canada at Carnegie concert.